ErKatz/octoprint_multi_printer_instructions/README.md

 ```

+Everything is self explanatory and was taken from the documentation on docker hub.
-Everything is self explanatory.
-The only deviation from the docker humb documentaiton is in the device mapping:
+The only deviation from the documentaiton is in device mapping:

 ```
  --device /dev/ttyMINI1:/dev/ttyACM0
 ```

 The container needs to have device mapped for it to be avaible internally.
-Allocation of ACM0/ACM1/ACM2/... is basically a musical chair game between available ports and connection order.
+The way linux mangages usb devices, they get allcoated their nubmer based on availability and connection order.
+That is basically a recipie for a muscial chair game, which is ok when you have one chair and one player (i.e. one rpi per printer) but not really when you try to manag multiple devices.

 If the servers are running and you disconnect the printers and reconnect them in a different order, the servers would use the original device number.
 This could be very problematic when each printer is different or has different filament with its specific settings.
-The device we map to a container must be unique.
+**The device mapped to a container must be unique!**

-### How to unqieuly identify the decice you wish to control
+## How to unqieuly identify the decice you wish to control
 Run the follwoing command for each of the ACM0/.../ACMn devices
 ```
 udevadm info -a -p $(udevadm info -q path -n /dev/ttyACM0)